 Defense Activity for Non-Traditional Education Support (DANTES) sponsors a wide range of examination programs to assist armed service members in meeting their educational goals.
-The DANTES Test Control Officer (TCO), who is normally the Education Services Officer or Navy College Education Specialist for the military installation, administers the examinations on more than 560 military installations.

-The DANTES Subject Standardized Tests (DSST) program is an extensive series of examinations in college subjects including business, humanities, science, social science, mathematics, and education that is comparable to the final or end-of-course examinations in undergraduate courses.
+The DANTES Test Control Officer (TCO), who is normally the Education Services Officer or Navy College Education Specialist for the military installation, administers the examinations on more than 560 military installations in subjects such as: business, humanities, science, social science, mathematics, and education that is comparable to the final or end-of-course examinations in undergraduate courses.
 Each exam is equivalent to 4.5 quarter-hours of credit at Cleary University.
 DANTES funds DSST testing for eligible service members and personnel at DANTES military test centers.